 The ancient port city of Acre, or Akko, in northern Israel, lies in a natural harbour of exquisite beauty.
 Its strategic importance drew conquerors from around the world, from Alexander the Great to the Crusaders – who established their capital here – to the Ottoman Empire.
 Napoleon also tried to take the port city, but was unsuccessful.
 In the 21st century, Acre dazzles visitors with a wonderful Middle Eastern market offering fresh fish, clothing and more, as well as a theatre and music festivals.

 Bahá’i Gardens in Acre and Haifa

-Nimrod Fortress, or Qal’at al-Subeiba (Castle of the Large Cliff), is a medieval Muslim castle situated on the southern slopes of Mount Hermon, Israel’s tallest mountain.
+Nimrod Fortress, or Qal’at al-Subeiba (Castle of the Large Cliff), is a medieval Muslim castle on the southern slopes of Mount Hermon, the tallest mountain in Israel.
 Built in the 13th century to defend the road to Damascus, the castle was destroyed in an 18th-century earthquake.
-Now, the ruins of Israel’s largest fortress provide stunning views of the Golan Heights and the surrounding area.
-“Secret corridors” and underground tunnels hint at a mysterious past, and the aptly named “Beautiful Tower” is a great example of Islamic architecture.
+Now, the ruins of the largest fortress in Israel provide stunning views of the Golan Heights and the surrounding area.
+Secret corridors and underground tunnels hint at a mysterious past, while the aptly named Beautiful Tower is a great example of Islamic architecture.

 Caves of Nahal Me’arot

 Tucked away in the Carmel mountain range near Haifa, the Caves of Nahak Me’arot are prehistoric caves that have hosted human and pre-human settlements for millennia.
 As such, they’re one of the most well-known archaeological sites for scientists studying the development of modern humans and an inspiring endpoint for a day trip visiting the beautiful Mount Carmel.